 Watch the video overview

-The free OKR template with PPP and KPI tracker in Google Sheets
+The Free OKR template with PPP and KPI manager for small startup teams in Google Sheets

 I love making tools founders will love because it helps them kick ass.
 I thought about how startups work, how staff thinks (ie hate lots of sheets) and what automations would add a lot of value.
 Then I made this sheet for you.